skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

 search for resources across regions and clouds to re-launch the job.

-Below are some commands for managed spot jobs.
+Here are some commands for managed spot jobs.
 Check :code:`sky spot --help` for more details.

 .. code-block:: console